About | Jo Gniel

 Not so long ago, Jo could be found walking the boards of a global giant as an innovation and change leader.
 Since leaving the theatre of corporate life Jo has been driven by a desire to have a positive impact on the lives of others, contributing her business knowledge, practical approaches to wellbeing and love of collaboration within the wider community.

-She has contributed to a range of projects and programs for organisations including Breast Cancer Network Australia, Counterpart, Breast Friends for Epworth Freemasons Hospital, Olivia Newton John Cancer & Wellness Centre and Women's Health Victoria.
+Jo has also contributed to a range of projects and programs focused on relationships and wellbeing following a cancer diagnosis for organisations including the Mental Health Professionals Network’s Psycho-Oncology Interest Group, Peter MacCallum Cancer Centre, Breast Cancer Network Australia, Counterpart, Breast Friends for Epworth Freemasons Hospital, Olivia Newton John Cancer & Wellness Centre and Women's Health Victoria.

 Today, Jo integrates the paradigms and practices of modern psychology and neuroscience, Western relational psychology and Eastern contemplative practice to help people develop a better understanding of themselves and others, navigate the challenges and transitions of life and live a more wholehearted life.